kunalpanda/Arch_Assign1/README.md

 }
 ```

-To implement our Abstract Factory Design Pattern we created instances of `GroceryProductFactory` interface for apples and bananas using the `getFactory` method of `factoryProducer` and set their respective prices.
+- To test our Abstract Factory Design Pattern we have a `Data.txt` file which holds preset values of products and their prices.

-For printing prices, we call the `toString()` methods of the `appleFactory` and `bananaFactory` instances.
-To test our error case, we made an instance of `GroceryProductFactory` for a non-existent product ("FalseValue").
-This test returns null and prints "This is not a valid factory".
+- To use these values, we scan each line using a while loop and then split the line into parts using `split` method.
+After splitting products and prices we store them into respective `product` and `price` variables.

+- Splitting values helps us in using product name to call its respective factory using the `getFactory` method from abstract class `factoryProducer`.
+This gives us an instance of `GroceryProductFactory`.

+- If the instance `factory` exists for the `product`, then we set the `price` using `setPrice` method of the `factory` and then print out results.

+- If a `FileNotFoundException` is thrown in the `try` block while excuting, the `catch` block captures it and prints an error message with the stack trace of the exception.

 > test.java | Output

 ---

 ![](./screenDumps/Test_Output.jpg)